rishit2003/coen424-workshop5/README.md

    Operation "operations/acf.xxxxxxxxx" finished successfully.
    ```

-8. (Optional) Install docker in your local to debug with your Dockerfile.
+8. (Optional) Install Docker in your local environment to debug with your Dockerfile.

-# 3. Use Case 1: Websites and web applications
+## 3. Use Case: Websites and Web Applications

-There are three approaches to deploying your project as services to Cloud Run:
+There are three approaches to deploying your project as a service to Cloud Run:

-1. from a published docker image;
+1. From a published Docker image;
 2. <u>from a GitHub repository;</u>
 3. <u>from a local source code;</u>

 > **<u>The following user scenario is presented</u>**:
 >
-> You now work on deploying two web applications (one Python and one Java) to the Google **<u>_Cloud Run_</u>** through the last two approaches.
+> You are now working on deploying two web applications (one Python and one Java) to Google Cloud Run using the last two approaches.

-## 3.1 Approach 1: Deploy from a Git Repository
+### 3.1 Approach 1: Deploy from a Git Repository

-Deploying projects on GitHub to Cloud Run can enable the CI/CD workflow between Google Cloud Platform and GitHub.
+Deploying projects on GitHub to Cloud Run can enable the CI/CD workflow between the Google Cloud Platform and GitHub.

-In the `web_app_python` of this repository, a simple Flash application in the `main.py` and the `Dockerfile` is for Cloud Run Service to build and deploy the image.
+In the `web_app_python` of this repository, a simple Flash application is included in main.py, and the Dockerfile is used to build and deploy the image for Cloud Run Service.

 The `Dockerfile`: